Turkish high-speed YHT train

 Ankara arrive

-YHT = Yüksek Hızlı Tren = 250 km/h high-speed train.
-There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.
+YHT = Yüksek Hızlı Tren = 250 km/h high-speed train Ankara-Eskisehir.
+There's a brief X-ray & metal detector check when entering the station.

 Check these times at ebilet.tcddtasimacilik.gov.tr or as explained here.